 The good news is that this is readily available for the vast majority of work that is done every day in the digital cloud-based era we are in.
 In fact, you can do this very thing with documents and presentations where multiple people simultaneously review and comment in the document while talking about the work they are doing.
 This is changing the way people work with one another in tools like Microsoft Teams.

-Product development companies in the manufacturing industry stand to gain the most from contextual collaboration.
-The combination of standard documentation and technical product data makes effective collaboration across all people in the value chain particularly challenging.
-Which in turn, means there is a large opportunity for improvement that equates to faster cycle times, reduced scrap/errors, and overall cost savings.
 The leaders in manufacturing are finally breaking free of communication tools like email and chat that limit the performance of their product development teams.
 And the advantages these companies stand to gain are significant as they move from technical data sharing to technical data collaboration portals that connect people to more than just the information and data they need.
 It connects them to their teammates, specialists, experts, suppliers and even their customers.
 Contextual collaboration at it’s finest.